 In Waltham Forest we are committed to exemplar design quality at all scales.
-This document provides clear guidance for achieving exemplar design quality throughout the planning process for residential extensions and alterations.
-These developments may be small, but they have a big impact on the lived quality for residents and neighbours, the streetscape, and the environment.
+This document provides clear guidance for achieving exemplar design quality throughout the planning process for domestic scale developments.
+Residential extensions and alterations are small, but they have a big impact on the streetscape, environment, and quality of life of residents and neighbours.

 2.1 Altering your home